brianlam38/Sec-Cheatsheets/OSCP_Cheatsheet.md

 ```

 Nestat:
-* `netstat`: see what ports are on LISTENING state, but not pubicly accessible from the outside.
+* `netstat -alnp`: see what ports are on LISTENING state, but not pubicly accessible from the outside.
 * There's often a SQL server/tomcat/smb/samba running, but not public facing.
 * You can port-forward back to your machine and hit them with public exploits for root shell.
 * E.g.: